 The term braces spread in the orthodontic discipline in the early 20th century, despite its first appearance, thanks to Delabarre in 1819.
 During the first part of the 20th century, the bracket bonding technique was inexistent, and braces consisted of a gold band or wire wrapped around the teeth.

 We finally arrived in the seventies, and the traumatic experiences carried on for hundreds of years finally lessened for patients with contemporary orthodontics.
-Orthodontic specialists incorporated stainless steel metal and dental grade bondings to the orthodontic treatment with braces, and yes, you figured it out.
-With subtle changes and intuitive innovations, like lingual braces cemented at the rear of teeth, the seventies stainless-steel metal braces are the same appliances we see today.
+Albany Orthodontic specialists incorporated stainless steel metal and dental grade bondings to the Albany orthodontic treatment with braces, and yes, you figured it out.
+With subtle changes and intuitive innovations, such as lingual braces cemented at the rear of teeth, the seventies stainless-steel metal braces are the same appliances we see today.

 Orthodontics Beyond Modern Braces – The Age of the Invisible